NVIDIA/cccl/docs/thrust/submitting_a_pr.rst

 Setup a Fork of Thrust
 ----------------------

-You’ll need a fork of Thrust on Github to create a pull request.
+You'll need a fork of Thrust on Github to create a pull request.
 To setup your fork:

 1. Create a Github account (if needed)